Brewers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Willy Adames will take the field against the Boston Red Sox and Rafael Devers on Friday at 8:10 PM ET, at American Family Field.
+The Milwaukee Brewers and Rowdy Tellez will hit the field against the Boston Red Sox and Rafael Devers on Saturday at 7:10 PM ET, in the second of a three-game series at American Family Field.

-The Brewers are listed as -175 moneyline favorites in this matchup with the Red Sox (+145).
-The over/under for the game is set at 8.5 runs.
+The Brewers are -135 moneyline favorites for this matchup with the Red Sox (+110).
+The over/under for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Brewersgear!
 Head to Fanatics to find jerseys, shirts, and much more.